geobreed/zettelnotes/resource/Planet Money/2008/09/(080918) Ralph Reed Lands on Planet Money.md

 Of course the incentive structure on financial instrument of housing assets also plays a part.

 On political campaign [[Focus Skewed Biases]] can make 2 parties to be a total opposite but it doesn't mean that it is inauthentic or untrue.
 Need to be careful about focusing and not exaggerating.

+And on post crisis policy, one that virtually certain is increase capital requirement that will adjust the risk taking incentive and also might hamper progress.

 ----
 # Points